-- Sustainable Furniture Council.
-Vanguard joined the SFC in 2007 to help us understand ways in which our manufacturing process can be become sustainable.
+- Sustainable Furnishings Council.
+Vanguard joined the SFC in 2007 to help understand ways in which our manufacturing process could become sustainable.
 Sustainable practices are those that balance environmental and social concerns as well as the usual economic concerns.
+More info regarding the SFC >

 - Laminated Hardwood.
 Vanguard partners with a founding member of the FSC for laminated wood, which is used in frame construction with yields of approximately 85% from one 4x6 sheet of plywood.